SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Purpose of this repository

 This repository explains how to install a Solace PubSub+ Software Message Broker in various configurations onto a Kubernetes cluster using the Helm tool.
 This guide is intended mainly for development and demo purposes.
+The recommended Solace PubSub+ Software Message Broker version is 9.0 or later.

 This document is applicable to any platform supporting Kubernetes, with specific hints on how to set up a simple single-node MiniKube deployment on a Unix-based machine.
 To view examples of other platforms see: